 The Norwegian Psychological Association (NPF) is a professional society for those who are authorized as psychologists in Norway.
-These members all have at least six years university education and training in psychology, based on the scientific/practitioner model.
-We organize close to 8500 members, which accounts for approximately 90 percent off authorized psychologists in Norway.
+All members all have at least six years of university education and training in psychology, based on the scientific/practitioner model.
+We organize close to 11.000 members, which accounts for approximately 90 percent of authorized psychologists in Norway.

 We have four main pillars: